apache/iotdb/docs/UserGuide/Maintenance-Tools/Maintenance-Command.md

 IoTDB> MERGE
 IoTDB> FULL MERGE
 ```
-At the same time, manually trigger the compaction process of data files are supported for individual nodes or the entire cluster in cluster mode:
+At the same time, manually trigger the compaction process of data files are supported for local node or the entire cluster in cluster mode:
 ```sql
 IoTDB> MERGE ON LOCAL
 IoTDB> MERGE ON CLUSTER